Black Madonna Gathering

 All registered participants will receive the recording within 24 hours following the gathering.

 Because of the reflective and relational nature of our conversations, participation is always by invitation, never obligation.
-Cameras may remain off whenever needed, and sharing is always optional.
+Cameras may remain off whenever needed, and sharing is always optional, but we deeply welcome your voice.

 We look forward to gathering with you.